eatdrinkhealthy/eslint-meteor/README.md

 NOTE: to see a brief description of the rule changes for each version, click on the ellipsis adjacent to the version number
 ```
+### Compatability Issues
+* [v1.2.0](https://github.com/eatdrinkhealthy/eslint-meteor/releases) introduces a settings section for meteor core module imports
+    - by default, the common meteor core modules `meteor, accounts-base, mongo` are included in this section
+    - add or remove meteor core modules in this section as needed